ESPresense/ESPresense.github.io/companion.md

 # Companion

-# ESPresense Companion
+The ESPresense-companion attempts to locate your Bluetooth Low Energy (BLE) items in the floorplan of your house.
+It also allows you to manage ESPresense nodes as well.

 ## How to use

-ESPresense Companion is meant to be a visual representation of where your device is within your house and as a way to troubleshoot Espresense settings so that automation triggers are more accurate.
+ESPresense Companion is meant to be a visual representation of where your devicea is within your house and as a way to troubleshoot Espresense settings so that automation triggers are more accurate.

 The more accurate your house plan and the more base stations you include, the higher the accuracy of ESPresense Companion